zamibd/x-ui/README.md

 - Support one-click SSL certificate application and automatic renewal
 - For more advanced configuration items, please refer to the panel

-# Screenshoot from Inbouds page
+# Screenshot from Inbouds page

 ![inbounds](./media/inbounds.png)